PhilomenaMusili/Random-Quote-Machine/README.md

 It also allows users to get a new random quote.
 Provides buttons to share quotes on Twitter and Tumblr.

+You can add yours if you have any

 ## Technologies Used

 React: A JavaScript library for building user interfaces.